 How to make miniature stems, greens and leaves:

 To make miniature stems, floral stem wire (the kraft paper covered kind) works very well because it looks realistic and it can be painted any color.
-Use a good pair of wire cutter when working with stem wire and don’t forget to wear eye protection (small pieces of wire have a tendency to fly off when snapped).
+Use a good pair of wire cutters when working with stem wire and don’t forget to wear eye protection (small pieces of wire have a tendency to fly off when snapped).

 To make miniature veggie greens and veggie leaves, we started with painting regular paper (on its two sides).
 We then cut out leave shapes into the paper, glued them to small pieces of stem wire, and inserted the wires into the blank shapes.